Some basic terms used in this introduction to harmony

 In the example above the note are written melodically.
 They are played one after the other.
 This serial arrangement means that the notes form a melody and on their own do not produce harmony.
 The interval remains a perfect 5th.

-Book for our online or local classes today!
+Book for our online classes today!

 Internationally recognised certificate courses in theory of music.